magenta-aps/mox/doc/user/api/read.rst

    :query datetime virkningTil: Valid time 'to' timestamp.
    :query datetime virkningstid: Valid time 'snapshot' timestamp.

-   All the ``registeret*`` and ``virkning*`` take a datetime.
+   All the ``registeret*`` and ``virkning*`` accept a value representing a specific date and time.
 Input is accepted in almost any reasonable format, including ISO 8601, SQL-compatible, traditional POSTGRES, and others.
 The accepted values are the `Date/Time Input from PostgreSQL
    <https://www.postgresql.org/docs/9.5/datatype-datetime.html#DATATYPE-DATETIME-INPUT>`_.

    :resheader Content-Type: ``application/json``